 Canada now averages about 4 cases a year.
 Only 5 people have died of tetanus in this country since 1980.

 Anyone who cuts himself or herself with a dirty object is at risk of getting Clostridium tetani in the wound.
 The bacteria are only really dangerous if they’re in wound tissue that’s cut off from a good oxygen supply.
-“Crush” wounds and deep puncture wounds are good candidates for such infections, as are burns, surgical wounds, and punctures with dirty needles.
+"Crush" wounds and deep puncture wounds are good candidates for such infections, as are burns, surgical wounds, and punctures with dirty needles.
 Most cases of tetanus in North America are found in older people following surgery and in intravenous drug users who reuse unclean syringes.
+However, infection may develop from even minor wounds.

 Symptoms may appear anywhere from 2 days to 6 weeks after the wound has been infected, but the typical incubation period (time between infection and symptoms) is 5 to 10 days.
 Symptoms can be mild or severe and include: